Slow-Paced 10-Day Summer Self-Drive Tour of the Snaefellsnes Peninsula, Golden Circle & South Coast

 Good to know

 Self-drive tours begin either in Reykjavík or at Keflavik International Airport.
 A valid driver's license is required, along with a one-year-long on-road experience.
+Gravel protection is not included if you choose a Toyota Aygo or similar.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.

 Some optional activities might require you to have a valid driver's license, or you might need to send additional information to your travel planner.
 Please note that you might need to present medical documents should you choose to go snorkeling.
 Snorkeling participants need to be comfortable in the water and be able to swim.